 In an important administrative change, the parish was divided into thirteen Elder Districts in 1964.
 Each Elder is to minister to the members of his District, as well as serve as leader in a portion of congregation Administration.

 In April of 1969 a ten-year list of objectives was established for the congregation.
 In July of 1969 the house and property adjacent to the church was purchased, with part of the property being used for a paved parking lot.
 A new Administrative Unit was dedicated on Mother's Day of 1971, containing the present Pastor's and church offices and a multi-purpose room.
 In 1971, the Laymen's League also erected a brick church sign.

 Mr. Cecil Winebarger began a fifteen-year period of service to the church in August of 1971 as Lay Assistant.
 He assisted the Pastor with hospital visits and administered to the shut-in members by bringing tape-recorded worship services to their homes.

 In 1975 St. Peter's rejoiced in a 150-year Anniversary, with the theme, "An Earthly Challenge, A Heavenly Goal".
-Special medals and plates were prepared for the celebration, which featured five special services over a full year.
-Guest speakers were Dr. Oswald Hoffman, of the Lutheran Hour; Rev. Charles Mueller, Southeastern District President; former Pastors John Roock and Roland Gabbert; and Synodical President J.A.O.
+Guest speakers during the year were Dr. Oswald Hoffman, of the Lutheran Hour; Rev. Charles Mueller, Southeastern District President; former Pastors John Roock and Roland Gabbert; and Synodical President J.A.O.
 Pruess.